-The module will be delivered through a flexible blended learning approach, with asynchronous lecture content provided as pre-recorded micro-lectures and face-to-face seminars.
+The module will be delivered through a combination of lectures and discussion-based seminar classes.
 Lectures will be grouped into themes of Fundamentals of Green Criminology, Dynamics of Green Criminology, Dimensions of Green Criminology, Responding to Green Criminology, and Researching Green Criminology.

-Seminars will be delivered during an intensive on-campus block.
-These sessions will take a problem-based learning approach, using case studies to support students to consolidate and apply their learning from the lecture programme, set reading, and further directed study activities.
+Seminars will take a problem-based learning approach, using case studies to support students to consolidate and apply their learning from the lecture programme, set reading, and further directed study activities.